-When I ran in 2016, I promised my constituents to be a strong voice of support or opposition on a variety of issues.
-Through the 2017 campaign, I worked hard to uphold these guarantees to the voters.
-The following are several of the issues that I advocated for and/or will continue working on on behalf of the residents of the 21st District and the state of Kansas.
+When I ran for office in 2016, I promised my constituents that I would be a strong voice of support or opposition on a variety of issues.
+During the 2017-2018 session of the Legislature, I worked hard to keep these promises to the voters.
+The following are several of the issues that I advocated for and will continue to advocate for as long as I have the privilege and responsibility to represent the residents of the 21st District and the state of Kansas.

-For constituents who are still unfamiliar with my work -- I know it is unusual for a politician to provide direct, comprehensive and detailed answers to questions, free of political misdirection, but, when you vote for me I want it to be an informed vote that you can support as together we address these critical issues.
+For constituents who are still unfamiliar with my position on key issues, my positions are listed below.
+I know it is unusual for a politician to provide direct, comprehensive and detailed answers to questions, free of political misdirection, but, when you vote for me I want it to be an informed vote that you can support as together we address these critical issues.
+If you have any further questions or suggestions for me please don't hesitate to get in touch.

 Do you think the State of Kansas is funding public education adequately?
 NO

 Kansas is definitely NOT funding public education adequately or equitably.
-If this is allowed to continue, it will detrimentally affect the futures of our children, the values of our homes, and the economy of our state.
-Kansas’ economic situation will not improve until we reverse the state’s 2012 tax cuts and replace them with a tax structure providing the funding needed to make our public schools, colleges and universities competitive with those of other states.
+The conservative Republican leadership in 2017-2018 has failed to support our public schools by offering funding amounts which, according to the Kansas Supreme Court, do not meet the adequacy standards set forth in the Kansas Constitution.
+I consistently voted for bills that would have provided funding adequate to meet the constitutional requirements of the Kansas Supreme Court.
+The Republicans insistence on underfunding our schools, if left unchecked, will detrimentally affect the futures of our children, the values of our homes, and the economy of our state.
 Investing in public schools and teachers is not only the right thing to do for our children, it is the best thing we can do to protect the economic future of Kansas.
 Modern businesses, heavily invested in intellectual capital, will not locate in areas with sub-standard public schools, and undervalued and underfunded colleges and universities.
 Johnson County is a prime example of an area whose prosperity is based in large part on the quality and reputation of its public schools.
 Kansas will continue to suffer economically, especially in the long term, until it reinstates the funding necessary to maintain a superior, statewide system of public schools.

 Should the Legislature be allowed to take or withhold money from KPERS which is earmarked for teacher and public employee retirement payments?
 NO

-A strong and sacrosanct retirement plan is important in helping to attract and retain quality teachers.
-I would oppose any changes to the basic structure of KPERS.
-I would oppose any reduction in benefits for current or future KPERS retirees.
-I would support an appropriate cost of living adjustment for current retirees on a yearly basis.
-I would support legislation making it illegal to use or “borrow” KPERS funds for any purpose other than teacher retirement payments.
-I would also support legislation making it illegal to withhold state contributions owed to KPERS.
+A strong, fully funded and sacrosanct retirement system is critically important in helping to attract and retain quality teachers for our public schools.
+I have and will continue to oppose any changes to the basic structure of KPERS, to oppose any reduction in benefits for current or future KPERS retirees and to oppose underfunding and “borrowing” from the KPERS funds to cover general fund shortfalls.
+I have and will continue to support an appropriate cost of living adjustment for current retirees on a yearly basis, to support legislation making it illegal to use or “borrow” KPERS funds for any purpose other than teacher and public employee retirement payments and I have and will continue to support legislation making it illegal to withhold state contributions owed to KPERS.

 Do you support leaving the supervision of our educational system under the jurisdiction of the State Board of Education?
 YES

 The citizens of Kansas elected the State Board of Education to oversee and supervise our system of public education in Kansas.
 I support keeping the State Board of Education as the chief educational oversight organization in Kansas, and support keeping the selection of its members in the hands of the Kansas electorate.
-Attempts by Governor Brownback and his legislative supporters to weaken and redirect the responsibilities of the State Board of Education are misguided and harmful to our educational institutions.
-I will fight any attempt to further politicize the Board or to lessen its present duties and responsibilities.
+I have and will continue to oppose any attempts by the Governor and his conservative legislative supporters to weaken and redirect the responsibilities of the State Board of Education.
+Any such plan is misguided and harmful to our educational institutions.
+I will continue to fight any attempt to further politicize the Board or to lessen its present duties and responsibilities.

 Do you support spending public tax dollars to provide vouchers, scholarships, or tax credits for Kansas students in non-public (private, religious, or home) K-12 schools?
 NO